-Ohio allows shops to print pawn tickets on plain paper.
 Here again scanning the regs for 'finger' returns nothing so the assumption might be that fingerprints are not required.
-PPSS is tiered in features and price so purchasing a lesser edition with no fingerprint capability lets owners and employees become familiar with program basics while allowing the upgrade to higher editions with advanced features like finger scanning and recording.
+PPSS is graduated so purchasing a lesser edition with no fingerprint capability lets owners and employees become familiar with program basics while allowing the upgrade to higher editions with advanced features like finger scanning and recording.

 Settings are stored in the program for values that are often repeated like location (city, state), pawn fees, loan periods, interest rates, sales tax(es), equipment settings (scanners, cash drawers, printers), grace and holding periods. etc. With the 24k edition of PPSS driver licenses can be scanned with a 2D (2-dimensional) scanner to populate the new-client screen with the information included in the 2D barcode on the back of licenses.
 Fake licenses of course won't scan and that provides a warning of a potential fake ID.

 Multiple items can be added to the same pawn transaction and will be totaled on the form.
 The ticket is editable so any changes made will appear on the next printed pawn ticket.